 Companies worldwide are in the midst of ongoing application modernization, thereby generating more data than one enterprise can manage with traditional infrastructure.

-Therefore, It is necessary for modern organizations to understand and harness the benefits of virtualization for seamless application management.
+Therefore, modern organizations must understand and harness the benefits of virtualization for seamless application management.

 Key Takeaways: